Tankdoz/PUREstack/README.md

   - Prometheus and Loki can be used as data sources in Grafana for visualization

 For more details, see the PUREstack project page: https://github.com/Virgil-TD/PUREstack
 A stack for grafana, prometheus and loki is available here: https://github.com/Virgil-TD/GRAPLstack
-For en exporter I used https://github.com/ar51an/unbound-exporter.
+For an unbound metrics exporter see https://github.com/ar51an/unbound-exporter.
 For a grafana dashboard for unbound metrics see: https://github.com/ar51an/unbound-dashboard

 You can deploy multiple PUREstacks in your environment (for redundancy) although not on teh same host as Pihole requires unique ownership of port 53.